kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/evaluating-written-communications.md

 ## Check Your Understanding

 > ❓ Take this quiz to see how well you understand the 7Cs of Communication.
+> There are 7 questions, so each of the 7 Cs will only be used once.
+IF you think two of the Cs apply to a given description, select the one that you think is a more accurate fit.

 <div data-tf-widget="dlN58SPI" data-tf-iframe-props="title=7Cs of Communication" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>